Noel wins World Cup slalom as other race favorites falter - WHIZ News

-CHAMONIX, France (AP) — Clement Noel won his third men’s World Cup slalom of the season Saturday after first-run leader Daniel Yule of Switzerland skied out early in his final run.
+CHAMONIX, France (AP) — Clement Noel pleased his home crowd by winning his third men’s World Cup slalom of the season Saturday after first-run leader Daniel Yule of Switzerland skied out early in his final run.

 The Frenchman was 0.21 seconds faster than Norway’s Timon Haugan and 0.31 ahead of Austria’s Adrian Pertl, who both had their first career podium result.